DmitryFischenko/todo-assignment/README.md

 For Logging Serilog for .NET is used.
 Configuration is in `appsettings.json`

 ### Dilemmas
-- More contracts but relevant fields only vs shared model with immutable fields Here I decided to go with shared model as the number of irrelevant fields is low (it's actually one).
+- More contracts but relevant fields only vs shared model with immutable fields.

+Here I decided to go with shared model as the number of irrelevant fields is low (it's actually one).
 But if had, for instance, such by-server-populated fields as DateCreated, DateUpdated, Timestamp etc, I would have different contracts for input and output data on API and BL layers.